Brief Description of the Wasatch Mountain Club

 The Rambler is the monthly publication and the flagship of the Club.
-As editor of The Rambler, the director of publications is responsible for assimilating, interpreting and editing the information submitted each month.
-The editor should be computer literate with knowledge of desktop publishing and layout.
+As editor of The Rambler, the director of publications is responsible for assimilating, interpreting, and editing the information submitted each month.

 Winter Sports Director

-The winter sports director directs the winter outdoor activities and works with coordinators for the two largest winter activities, skiing and snowshoeing.
+The winter sports director directs the winter outdoor activities and works with coordinators for skiing and snowshoeing.
 In addition, The Audrey Kelly learn to ski clinic, an intermediate/advanced telemark clinic and the Robert Frohbose Avalanche Clinics are annual activities.

 Trustees function as the Club's institutional memory.
 There are five trustees: the President and four elected members who serve staggered four-year terms.
-Trustees must approve any board expenditure of over $1000, make sure an annual audit is performed and monitor the Board's adherence of the Club's Constitution and its Bylaws, rules, regulations and policies.
+Trustees must approve any board expenditure of over $1000, make sure an annual audit is performed, and monitor the Board's adherence of the Club's Constitution, Bylaws, and Policies.

 Coordinators & Committees